simplenetes-io/podc/PODSPEC.md

 ## Noteworthy
 Rootless pods and containers cannot be paused/unpaused.

-We don't either support stop/start without having the containers recreated.
+`podc` does not either support stop/start without having the containers recreated.
+So always store important files on volumes.

-We don't rely on the --restart flag for restarting containers.
-This module persistent process handles all logic.
+We don't rely on the native `--restart` flag for restarting containers.
+This module persistent process handles all restart logic.

 ## Logs
 Each container has a separate log for its stdout and its stderr.

 The daemon process has its own logs.

 ## Naming
 Pod names, container names and volume names must all match `a-z`, `0-9` and underscore `(_)`, and has to start with a letter.

 Container names are internally always automatically suffixed with `-podname-version` as they are created with podman.
-When referring to a container when calling the pod script the suffix is not to be used.
+When referring to a container when calling the pod script the suffix is not to be used but is always automatically added.

-Volume names are internally always automatically suffixed with `-podname` as they are created with podman.
-Note that since they do not have the version in their suffix volumes with the same names are shared between different pod versions.
+However is running `podman inspect` or similar you will need to add the suffix.

+Volume names can be configured so they are shared per host, per pod or even per pod and version (this is managed using naming suffixes).

 ## Configs
 A config directory in a pod is something which the pod can mount to a container.
-When files in a config are modified the containers mounting those configs will get signalled (if signals defined) or restarted (depending on restart policy)
+When files in a config are modified the containers mounting those configs will get signalled (if a signal is defined) or restarted (depending on restart policy).
+This is a neat way of updating configs for a running pod without taking it down.
+An example is the Ingress pod running `haproxy` which gets automatically signalled to reload the `haproxy.conf` when the file gets updated.

 ### Configs and Simplenetes cluster projects
 The config dirs in a pod repo can be `imported` into the cluster project and from there they are available to the pod after it is compiled.
 Underscore prefixed dirs are copied to the cluster project but are then not copied to pod releases nor synced to hosts in cluster.
 Such underscores configs are used as templates for the cluster projects, such as the `ingress pod's` templates `(_tpl/)` for haproxy configuration snippets.
 Note that only directories in the pod config directory are after import copied to pod releases, any files in the root config directory will never be part of a release.
+This procedure does not apply to standalone pods.

 ## Ramdisks
 If a pod is leveraging ramdisks (for sensitive data) those must be created by root before creating the pod.
 You can call `sudo pod create-ramdisks` to have the ramdisks created and `sudo pod create-ramdisks -d` to have them deleted.
-If not creating ramdisks the pod will automatically create fake ramdisks (plain directories), which are useful when developing.
+If not supplying ramdisks from the outside (by root) the pod will automatically create fake ramdisks (plain directories), which are useful when developing.

+Ramdisks is most useful when running pods inside a cluster, then most often simplenetesd is run as root and will create any ramdisks requested.

+Note that this is the only root priviligie needed for all of Simplenetes, to create ramdisks.

 ## Restart policies
 Simplenetes pods have their own restart policies.
-Containers are always created with `--restart=never`, the restarting is managed by the daemon process.
+Containers are always created with the `podman` option `--restart=never`, then all restarting is managed by the pod daemon process (not simplenetesd, each pod has a daemon process taking care of business).

-A root-less container cannot be paused/resumed, Simplenetes is even more harsh and saying that containers which are stopped cannot be started again.
+In `podman` a root-less container cannot be paused/resumed, Simplenetes is even more harsh and saying that containers which are stopped cannot be started again.
 So when restarting a container it is actually removed and recreated as a new container.
-This is to force a behaviour which makes upgrading pod version smoother as containers can never rely on temporary data inside the container, they must always use volumes for that, which then can be used by upgrades of pods.
+This is to force a behaviour which makes upgrading pods smoother as containers can never rely on temporary data inside the container, they must always use volumes for that, which then also can be used by next version of released pods.

 Restart policy for when a container exits:

-    - always (no matter exit code restart container)
+    - always - no matter exit code restart container)
-    - on-config (restart when config files on disk have changed, when container exited with error code or when in exited state and signalled by another container or manually by user)
+    - on-config - restart when i) config files on disk have changed, ii) when container exited with error code or iii) when in exited state and signalled by another container or manually by user
-    - on-interval:x (as on-config, but also restart on successful exists after x seconds has passed)
+    - on-interval:x - as on-config, but also restart on successful exists after x seconds has passed
-    - on-failure (restart container when exit -ne 0)
+    - on-failure - restart container when exit code is not equal to 0
-    - never (never restart container, unless manually restarted by user using "pod rerun <container>")
+    - never - never restart container, unless manually restarted by user using "pod rerun <container>"

 ## Configuring podman
 Configuring podman for rootless: